 Many people and organizations contributed to the preparation of this report.
-Learn more about their contributions at Acknowledgements.
+Learn more about their contributions at Acknowledgments.

 To compile the "State of the Air" report each year, the American Lung Association relies on publicly available, quality-assured data from monitors operated by the states, counties, federal agencies and tribes across the nation.
 This year's report examines monitoring data collected during 2015, 2016, and 2017.
 Information below explains how those data were collected and used in this report.

 Ozone and short-term particle pollution.
-The data on air quality throughout the United States were obtained from the U.S. Environmental Protection Agency's Air Quality System (AQS), formerly called the Aerometric Information Retrieval System (AIRS) database.
-The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Helena, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2014-2016 for each monitoring site.
+The data on air quality throughout the United States were obtained from the U.S. Environmental Protection Agency's Air Quality System (AQS), formerly called Aerometric Information Retrieval System (AIRS) database.
+The American Lung Association contracted with Dr. Allen S. Lefohn, A.S.L. & Associates, Helena, Montana, to characterize the hourly averaged ozone concentration information and the 24-hour averaged PM2.5 concentration information for the three-year period for 2015-2017 for each monitoring site.

 Year-round particle pollution.
 Design values for the annual PM2.5 concentrations by county for the period 2015-2017 were retrieved from data posted on July 23, 2018, at the U.S. Environmental Protection Agency's website at https://www.epa.gov/air-trends/air-quality-design-values.

 Ozone Data Analysis

-The 2014, 2015 and 2016 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
-The hourly averaged ozone data were downloaded on June 30, 2017, following the close of the authorized period for quality review and assurance certification of data.
+The 2015, 2016, and 2017 AQS hourly ozone data were used to calculate the daily 8-hour maximum concentration for each ozone-monitoring site.
+The hourly averaged ozone data were downloaded on June 30, 2018, following the close of the authorized period for quality review and assurance certification of data.
 Only the hourly average ozone concentrations derived from FRM and FEM monitors were used in the analysis.
-The data were considered for a three-year period for the same reason that the EPA uses three years of data to determine compliance with the ozone standard: to prevent a situation in any single year, where anomalies of weather or other factors create air pollution levels that inaccurately reflect the normal conditions.
-The highest 8-hour daily maximum concentration in each county for 2014, 2015, and 2016, based on the EPA-defined ozone season, was identified.
+The data were considered for a three-year period for the same reason that the EPA uses three years of data to determine compliance with the ozone standard: to prevent a situation in any single year, where anomalies of weather or other factors create air pollution levels, which inaccurately reflect the normal conditions.
+The highest 8-hour daily maximum concentration in each county for 2015, 2016, and 2017, based on the EPA-defined ozone season, was identified.